rogithsaravanank/Prepping/Prepping/notes/Reference.md

 - Default Methods in Interfaces: Allows us to add new methods to existing interfaces and Static Methods in Interfaces : Allows us to add static methods to existing interfaces
 - Optional Class : Provides a types safe way to handle null pointer exception
 -  Method References : Shorthand way of handling lambda expressions
+-  A functional interface in Java is an interface that contains exactly one abstract method.
+It can have default methods, static methods, and private methods, but it must have only one abstract method.

 ## Concurrent HashMap